Beverly Bayne

-Beverly Bayne (born Pearl Beverly Van Name; November 11, 1894 – August 18, 1982) was an American actress who appeared in silent films beginning in 1910 in Chicago, Illinois, where she worked for Essanay Studios.
+Beverly Bayne (born Pearl Beverly Bayne or Bain; November 11, 1894 – August 18, 1982) was an American actress who appeared in silent films beginning in 1910 in Chicago, Illinois, where she worked for Essanay Studios.

 Early life

 Born in Minneapolis, Minnesota, Bayne moved to Chicago when she was six.
 She stayed there for a time, and in Philadelphia, Pennsylvania, before she settled in Chicago.
 She was sixteen when by curiosity she happened by the Essanay Studios.
 She was told she had a camera face.
 She began working there at a salary of $35/week.
 It was soon increased to $75 a week ($ today).
 In a few years the actress was earning $350 weekly.